LynsDevTools/pub.lynslang.dev.docs/README.md

 # pubdoc
-Shell Drivent Manual-Pages for platform CLIs as a convenience.
+Basic Markdown docs platform CLIs & websites as a convenience.